 Cameron Sabin stated that Rocky Mountain Power could do so.

-Bryce Armstrong stated that staff could also schedule a work session to explain the reasoning behind the rule and the circumstances surrounding it.
+Bryce Armstrong stated that staff could also schedule a work session if needed to explain the the rule and the circumstances surrounding it.

 Shayne Pierce stated that the commission could recommend denial and request that staff examine the specific language at issue, bring back suggestions, and discuss it in a work session.